arifulhaqueuc/Python-Excersices/README.md

   - Python has multi-processing module, and that allows us to create multiple process easily.
   - PyPy implementation provides a stackless mode that can support micro-thread for massive concurrency.

+#### Multi-processing in Python
+  - Multi-processing is a package that supports spawning processes using an API similar to the threading module.
+  - The multi-processing package offers both local and remote concurrency, effectively side-stepping the Global Interpreter Lock by using subprocesses instead of threads.
+  - Due to this, the multi-processing module allows a programmer to fully leverage multiple processors on a given machine.
+And, it runs on both Unix and Windows.

+*(directly from source mentioned below)*

 #### Range vs Xrange
 | range() | xrange() |